A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: A new dynamic slip-wall model

-where the model coefficient $ \widehat{\overline{C}}_w = \widehat{\overline{C}}_{w,\lambda} / \lambda$ has a form similar to that of coefficient at the grid filtered level $\overline{C}_{w} = \overline{C}_{w,\lambda}/ \lambda$.
-Next, we assume that $\lambda$ is constant between the grid and test filtered levels.
-Another important assumption inherent to the form of Eqn.~(\ref{eqn:slip_vel_test}) is that the slip length is considered the same for the three spatial directions following the works of \cite{bose2014dynamic} and \cite{bae2019dynamic}.
 The model coefficient $ \widehat{\overline{C}}_{w,\lambda}$ is assumed to be a function of Reynolds number based on slip velocity magnitude and the near-wall grid resolution at the test filtered level along with $\lambda$.
 Substituting for the slip velocities at the grid filtered level and test filtered level using Eqn.~(\ref{eqn:slip-model}) and Eqn.~(\ref{eqn:slip_vel_test}) in the right-hand-side of Eqn.~(\ref{eqn:mod_Germano}), we get

 Now, $\overline{\Delta}_w$ and $\widehat{\overline{\Delta}}_{w}$ depend on the grid resolution, $p$, and the filter used.
 On the other hand, the model coefficients $ \overline{C}_w $ and $ \widehat{\overline{C}}_w $ depend on $Re_{slip}$, $p$ at the grid and test filtered levels, respectively and the model coefficient $\lambda$.
 In principle, we can use the above equation to find $\lambda$ for a given model for $ \overline{C}_w $ and hence $ \widehat{\overline{C}}_w $.
 However, this would result in a significantly complex non-linear equation in $\lambda$.
 We choose an alternate approach to simplify the process with an aim to keep a balanced mixture of physical content and mathematical simplicity and rewrite Eqn.~(\ref{eqn:dyn_process_1}) as